 Both of these online components are available free of charge to all pharmacists and both the online pre-study and the intranasal module are expected to be completed by the Wednesday preceeding the workshop.

-The Immunization Competency Program for BC Health Professionals is hosted by the BCCDC and the Intranasal Module is hosted on the BCPhA eTraining portal.
+The Immunization Competency Program for BC Health Professionals is hosted on the Provincial Health Services Authority (PHSA) Learning Hub.

-Pharmacists must achieve at least 70 per cent on the pre-study Basic Exam for the BCCDC online course prior to attending the practical workshop.
+Pharmacists must achieve at least 70 per cent on the pre-study basic exam for the online course prior to attending the practical workshop.
 Pharmacists will only have two attempts to successfully complete the Basic Exam.
 (Please note that if you have previously completed the Basic Exam, your score is only valid for 1 year from the date of completion.)

 Pharmacists must score at least 7 out of 10 on the Intransal Module assessment on the BCPhA eTraining portal to pass.